 In April 1936, Hall left the BAI to assume the post of Head of the Zoological Laboratory at the National Institutes of Health, where he remained until his death in 1938.
 He was renowned by his colleagues as a witty man, a master of verse who published many poems in various magazines.
 In 1936 his essay "Romantic Government vs. Unromantic Government" was published in the textbook Structure and Style as an example of superior prose.
 He served in 1930 as the president of the American Veterinary Medical Association, and in 1932 as president of the American Society of Parasitologists.

-Hassell made his mark in many ways while at the BAI, not least of all in assisting Charles Stiles in establishing the Zoological Division's collection of parasites, but his most important achievement began in 1902 and lasted until his death and beyond.
-In 1902 Hassell began compiling the Index-Catalogue of Medical and Veterinary Zoology, a comprehensive reference work on parasitology that was initially published over the course of a decade, from 1902-1912.
-The Royal College of Veterinary Surgeons in London awarded Hassell the coveted Steele Medal in 1932 for his work on this crucially important reference and research tool.
-Hassell was required, due to government regulations, to retire from the BAI in July 1932, but he continued to work on the Index-Catalogue several days a week, unpaid.
-Because of his dedication to this project, in 1932 Hassell was awarded the special title of Collaborator on the Index-Catalogue, a title he maintained until his death from a heart attack in 1942.
+Hassall made his mark in many ways while at the BAI, not least of all in assisting Charles Stiles in establishing the Zoological Division's collection of parasites, but his most important achievement began in 1902 and lasted until his death and beyond.
+In 1902 Hassall began compiling the Index-Catalogue of Medical and Veterinary Zoology, a comprehensive reference work on parasitology that was initially published over the course of a decade, from 1902-1912.
+The Royal College of Veterinary Surgeons in London awarded Hassall the coveted Steele Medal in 1932 for his work on this crucially important reference and research tool.
+Hassall was required, due to government regulations, to retire from the BAI in July 1932, but he continued to work on the Index-Catalogue several days a week, unpaid.
+Because of his dedication to this project, in 1932 Hassall was awarded the special title of Collaborator on the Index-Catalogue, a title he maintained until his death from a heart attack in 1942.

 Brayton Howard Ransom